 The interrupts are a form of communication between software and hardware with the CPU.
-A good example is when an individual types on your keyboard, hardware and software concerned sends interrupts to the CPU to inform it about the task at hand and to trigger the necessary processing.
+A good example is when an individual type on your keyboard, hardware, and software concerned sends interrupts to the CPU to inform it about the task at hand and to trigger the necessary processing.

 You can practically do this by moving your mouse and see what happens to the CPU usage of system interrupts to better understand the process.